mdgriffith/elm-optimize-level-2/transformations.md

 # Applying Functions Directly

-Elm wraps functions in an object that tracks how many arguments the function takes.
+Elm wraps functions in an object that tracks how many arguments the function takes(also known as 'arity').

-This is so that functions can be partially applied, meaning you can apply a few arguments and get a new function that has those arguments 'built in'
+This is so that functions can be partially applied, meaning you can apply a few arguments and get a new function that has those arguments "built in".

 The most significant speedups we've seen is in finding places where we can skip the wrapper and call the actual function directly.
+This happens when you call a function with exactly the number of arguments it needs.

 In order to do this, we need to adjust function declarations so that the original function can be called either in the standrd 'wrapped' way, or directly.